pforret/blog.splashing/_topic/city/losangeles.md

 ---
 # Los Angeles

-Los Angeles, often referred to by its initials L.A., is the largest city in California.
-With a 2022 population of 4,041,707  it is the second-largest city in the United States, following New York City.
-Los Angeles is known for its Mediterranean climate, ethnic and cultural diversity, Hollywood film industry and sprawling metropolitan area.

-The City of Los Angeles lies in a basin in Southern California, adjacent to the Pacific Ocean, and extends through the Santa Monica Mountains and into the San Fernando Valley, covering a total of about 469 square miles .
-It is the seat of Los Angeles County, which is the most populous county in the United States with just over 10 million residents in 2020.
+Los Angeles, often referred to by its initials L.A., is the largest city in the state of California  and the second most populous city in the United States after New York City, as well as one of the  world's most populous megacities.
+Los Angeles is the commercial, financial, and cultural center of Southern California.
+With a population of roughly 3.9 million residents within the city limits as of 2020, Los Angeles  is known for its Mediterranean climate, ethnic and cultural diversity, being the home of the  Hollywood film industry, and its sprawling metropolitan area.
+The city of Los Angeles lies in a basin in Southern California adjacent to the Pacific Ocean in the  west and extending through the Santa Monica Mountains and north into the San Fernando Valley, with  the city bordering the San Gabriel Valley to its east.
+It covers about 469 square miles, and is the county seat of Los Angeles County, which is the most  populous county in the United States with an estimated 9.86 million residents as of 2022.Home to  the Chumash and Tongva indigenous peoples, the area that became Los Angeles was claimed by Juan  Rodríguez Cabrillo for Spain in 1542.

 ## Unsplash photos